Shaving brush

 A shaving brush or shave brush is a small brush with a handle parallel to the bristles used to make lather from shaving soap or shaving cream and apply it to the face when shaving.
 Shave brushes are often decorative; antique handles are often made from materials such as ivory or even gold, though the bristle load may be composed of any number of natural or synthetic materials.
 The shave brush is used most often today by "wet shavers" in tandem with a single- or double-edged safety razor or a straight razor.
 However, this is not always the case, as shavers of all varieties may employ the tool.

 History

 The modern shaving brush may be traced to France during the 1750s.
-The French call a shaving brush blaireau or "badger."
+The French call a shaving brush blaireau or "badger, because high-end brushes use badger hair."
 Quality of these brushes differed greatly, as materials used to fashion the handles varied from the common to the exotic.
 It was not uncommon for handles to be made of ivory, gold, silver, tortoiseshell, crystal, or porcelain.
 The more expensive brushes used badger hair, with cheaper ones using boar's or horse's hair.
 In the 1800s, the folding-handle straight razor design made it practical for men to shave themselves rather than visit a barber.
 A shave brush became a status symbol, and an expensive or eccentric brush was a way of asserting one's personality or even affluence.
 The recent rapid rise in the popularity of "wet shaving" has raised demand for high-quality and custom shaving brushes.